Did you know that 74.4% of subscribers expect a welcome email when they subscribe?

 - Help you make more sales

-- Get to know you subscribers a little bit more
+- Get to know your subscribers a little bit more

 - Indicate what your subscribers should expect from you

-So before writing down any email, you need to make sure you have established two factors.
+So before writing down any email, you need to make sure you have established three factors.
 One what emotion would you like to trigger in your readers and subscribers.

-And two what is the primary action would you like them to take.
-Is is to reply to your email, follow you on other platforms, join your community, download what they purchased etc. You can always have secondary call to actions, but the main call to action should stay front and centre.
+Two, what is the primary action you would like them to take.
+Is it to reply to your email, follow you on other platforms, join your community, download what they purchased etc. You can always have secondary call to actions, but the main call to action should stay front and centre.

 You may also like: 3 ways to grow your subscriber list from 0 – 100 in 24 hours or less